 Anterior Cingulate Cortex and Medial Prefrontal Cortex

-The hypothalamus sits in the part of your forebrain and is responsible for the fight or flight response as well as regulates the release of hormones that are responsible for functions like body temperature, emotional responses, appetite, and sleep.
+The hypothalamus sits in the part of your forebrain and is responsible for the fight or flight response and regulates the release of hormones responsible for functions like body temperature, emotional responses, appetite, and sleep.